 The Tennessee College of Applied Technology - Crossville was established in 1967 as the State Area Vocational Technical School, one of 26 Vo-Techs located across Tennessee.
 Construction of the first Technology Center began in 1964 and the system was completed in 1975.
 The Crossville Technology Center was the 18th school built.
 In 1994 the Tennessee Legislature, realizing that training in the Vo-Tech schools was becoming more technical, passed legislation changing our school's name to the Tennessee Technology Center to better reflect the school's mission.
 The center enrolled its first students in September, 1967.
 Six courses were available at that time—Auto Mechanics, Drafting, Electronics, Machine Shop, Office Occupations and Welding; 120 students supported by a staff of 10 full-time employees.
 In 2013, the name of the Tennessee Technology Centers were changed to Tennessee College of Applied Technology.
 The name change is a more accurate representation of the post-secondary training offered at the 27 campuses and various satellite locations across the state.

 The history of our school has been one of growth and expansion since the beginning.
 During the first five years, five additional full-time programs were added to the original six: Masonry, Carpentry, Practical Nursing, Air Conditioning & Refrigeration, and Electrical Wiring.
 In addition to the eleven full-time programs offered during the day, an Evening School was started.
 The initial Evening School served about 75 students taught by five part-time instructors.
-Today, the Evening School offers 25-30 programs with a staff of 30 instructors.
+Today, the Evening School offers 2 full -time programs with a staff of two instructors.

 A new wing was built in 1975 as a result of the Comprehensive Vocational Education ACT.
 The goal was to provide training for at least 50% of all high school students.
 The most feasible plan was to build those high school facilities on the TCAT - Crossville campus.
 A major expansion/remodeling project at TCAT - Crossville was completed in 1997.
 This project increased the square footage of the school by one third and provided a complete remodeling of all existing facilities.
+The college recently expanded with a new building which includes the Diesel Powered Equipment Technology and the Power Sports Technology Program.
+Following this expansion, the Industrial Maintenance and Electrical Systems, Building Construction Technology, and Masonry Technology building opened its doors.
 The history of TCAT - Crossville has been a story of success—success for the school with continued growth and strength—success of the school’s graduates which enables them to enjoy a better way of life.

-Tennessee College of Applied Technology strives to produce the high quality workers that industry demands; preparing students for the work world is the goal of this school and placement figures vary with an average of over 90% of graduates being placed in jobs related to their training.
+Tennessee College of Applied Technology strives to produce the high quality workers that industry demands; preparing students for the work world is the goal of this school and placement figures vary with an average of over 88% of graduates being placed in jobs related to their training.
 These successful results provide the community businesses and industries with better trained employees.
-As of January 1999, 16 programs are available.
-They are Auto Body Technology, Auto Technology, Business Systems Technology, Early Childhood Education, Computer Operations Technology, Drafting/CAD Technology, Electronics Technology, GED Preparation, Heating, Ventilation and Air Conditioning Technology, Industrial Electricity/Maintenance Technology, Machine Tool Technology, Masonry Technology, Practical Nursing, Surgical Technology, Technology Foundations, and Welding Technology with a staff of 32 full time employees.
+As of January 2023, 17 programs are available.
+They are Adminstrative Office Technology, Automotive Technology, Building Construction Technology, Collision Repair Technology, Computer Information Technology Cosmetology, Diesel Powered Equipment Technology, Heating, Ventilation, Air Conditioning, and Refrigeration - HVA, Hybrid Electric Vehicle, Industrial Maintenance and Electrical Systems, Machine Tool Technology, Masonry, Power Sports Technology, Practical Nursing, Surgical Technology, Truck Driving, Welding Technolgy - AWS with a staff of 25 full time employees.